Welcome to the website of the Banbury Civic Society.

 - This building is a reminder of Banbury’s tradition of engineering excellence.
 If Banbury and Cherwell are to market the area’s high-end engineering expertise, buildings like this deserve to be celebrated, not thrown away.

 - It is claimed the building is redundant and unviable.
 Others have made serious offers to take the building on and to create a courtyard of diverse businesses and studios, using the site’s heritage as a selling-point.
-To demonstrate that the building is redundant, it needs to be shown that nobody else is interested in making good use of it.
+To demonstrate that a building is redundant, it needs to be shown that nobody else is interested in making good use of it.
 Others are.
 Redundancy has thus not been demonstrated.

 - Granting permission would show that if you neglect a historic building in Cherwell long enough, you will eventually get consent to knock it down.
 A precedent that says ‘neglect pays’ cannot possibly be good for Banbury or its historic canal-side.